-Different types of study are assessed for equivalency including credential studies and informal (non-credentialed learning).
+Different types of study are assessed for equivalency including credential studies and informal (non-credentialed) learning.

 Credit towards a La Trobe University course is granted as follows:

-- for a block component of a course (for example, a completed VET diploma may entitle the holder to exemption from the first year of a La Trobe three year degree course)
+- for a block component of a course (for example, a completed VET diploma may entitle the holder to exemption from the first year of a La Trobe three-year degree course)

 - for specific La Trobe University subjects (if there is a direct correlation between the prior learning and the La Trobe subject) or unspecified subjects (if there is no direct correlation, unspecified credit may be granted towards elective requirements of a La Trobe course).

-Applying for advanced standing
+Applying for Credit

 You can also apply to have unspecified credit applied to your course (i.e. electives that will appear as 'UNSPECIFIED CREDIT' on your transcript).
 To apply with the year level and elective type specified (e.g. '1st year humanities elective')